 - git tf checkin

-Development Team with an Existing Repo
+Development team with an existing repository

 For a team working with an existing Git repo, a developer sharing changes to TFS using Git-TF would use the following workflow.
 For details, see Working with Teams.